Donaim/miseq-workflow-pres/slides.md

 ## MiseqQC upload

 <NOTE>
-Explain hwo MiseqQC daemon goes through and uploads the Phred scores to Oracle database.
+Explain how MiseqQC daemon goes through and uploads the Phred scores to Oracle database.
 </NOTE>

 ---